 We will use the information in a manner that conforms to the UK General Data Protection Regulations (UK GDPR) and Data Protection Act 2018.
 The information you provide will be subject to rigorous measures and procedures to make sure it can’t be seen, accessed or disclosed to any inappropriate persons.
 We have an Information Governance Framework that explains the approach within the GP practice, our commitments and responsibilities to your privacy and cover a range of information and technology security areas.

-Our IT Services provider, [Insert IT Providers name], regularly monitor our system for potential vulnerabilities and attacks and look to always ensure security is strengthened.
+Our IT Services provider,regularly monitor our system for potential vulnerabilities and attacks and look to always ensure security is strengthened.

 All our staff have received up to date data security and protection training.
 They are obliged in their employment contracts to uphold confidentiality, and may face disciplinary procedures if they do not do so.
 We have incident reporting and management processes in place for reporting any data breaches or incidents.
 We learn from such events to help prevent further issues and inform patients of breaches when required.